Zovio Inc (ZVO): Skating on Thin Ice? We Know the Answer

-Zovio Inc (NASDAQ:ZVO) went up by 0.35% from its latest closing price compared to the recent 1-year high of $2.43.
-The company’s stock price has collected -3.07% of loss in the last five trading sessions.
+Zovio Inc (NASDAQ:ZVO) went up by 12.66% from its latest closing price compared to the recent 1-year high of $2.43.
+The company’s stock price has collected 6.12% of gains in the last five trading sessions.

 Is It Worth Investing in Zovio Inc (NASDAQ :ZVO) Right Now?